The Education Business Conference 2026

 This year’s Education Business Conference celebrates some of the Most Valuable Players in education; the leaders, teams, and professionals whose expertise, decisions and work make exceptional education possible.

-Across schools and trusts, these MVPs are navigating increasing complexity, tighter resources and rapid change, while still delivering value for pupils and communities.
-This conference is a positive, energising space to recognise that contribution, share what works, and learn from peers and experts who understand the realities of the role.
+Across schools and academy trusts, these MVPs are navigating increasing complexity, tighter resources and rapid change, while still delivering value for pupils and communities.
+This conference is a positive, energising space to recognise that contribution, share what works, and learn from peers and experts across school business management and operational leadership, who understand the realities of the role.

 Grounded in the DfE’s Maximising Value for Pupils programme, which focuses on using resources, people, and assets as effectively as possible to support the best possible outcomes for pupils, the conference explores how strategic thinking and robust operational practice translate into real-world impact.
 This is not a compliance exercise, but an opportunity to strengthen organisations and improve outcomes.

-Each strand reflects a key pillar of the Maximising Value for Pupils agenda, translated into practical, real-world learning.
+Each strand reflects a key pillar of the programme, translated into practical, real-world learning.
 With capability woven throughout, building the confidence, skills and judgement needed to turn strategy into impact.

 Commercial: Making every pound count